keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 [^1]: `rexe` is an embellishment of the minimal but excellent `rb` script at https://github.com/thisredone/rb.
 I started using `rb` and thought of lots of other features I would like to have, so I started working on `rexe`.

+[^2]: You might wonder why we don't just refrain from sending output to stdout on null or false.
+That is certainly easy to implement, but there are other ways to accomplish this (using _enumerable_ or _no input_ modes), and the lack of output might be surprising and disconcerting to the user.
+What do _you_ think, which approach makes more sense to you?